landoskape/syd/paper/paper.md

 1. A plot function is defined that accepts `state` as input.
 2. A viewer is created, and three parameters are added.
-3. (Optionally) a callback function is defined and attached to a parameter.
+3. (Optional) Callback functions are defined and attached to parameters.
 4. The viewer is deployed in the desired environment.

 ```python